connexcs/docs/docs/reporting-problems.md

 |P4|Trivial|A feature is broken but business can continue (User Interface problem, or a low-impact problem affecting calls).|
 |P5|Trivial|A feature does not work as expected or an enhancement is required.|

-!!! tip "Reporting issues with new interconnects"
+!!! note "Classification usage"
-    When reporting an issue with a new interconnect that is not working, please be advised that this is not considered a Critical issue.
+    These Severity levels are here to assess the impact of a problem but are not followed blindly.
+We will attempt to answer support requests 24/7, however repeated instances of misreporting incidents as Critical beyond normal working hours may result in fines on the account or account termination.

 #### Response Times

 + Platform for P2+ (Critical) Issues = 24/7 support.
     * Platform Issue
     * Our Monitoring will alert Us
     * Check our status page, ETA's will be issued if we have them available.
     * You can contact us, but please don't expect any detailed replies while we are focused on troubleshooting the issue.
     * 24/7 response incident.

 + All other Platform (non-Critical) and Operational Issues = 8:00am - 8:00pm UTC business hours support.
 Whenever possible, we strive to provide best-effort support outside these times if we are available.
 We are a small team, so we request you keep this in mind when reporting issue severity.
    * Operational or Configuration Issue